Age dissection of the vertical breathing motions in Gaia DR2: evidence for spiral driving: Future prospects and summary

 Our main findings are:\\

 \begin{itemize} \item{The spirals in the self-consistent star-forming model drive coherent vertical breathing motions, with amplitude which increases with the height from the disc mid-plane.
 We argue that this vertical variation is a consequence of the vertically extended spiral structure.
-Since \gaia\ DR2 also exhibits this increasing breathing amplitude with height, it implies that the Milky Way's spirals are also vertically extended.} \item{Prominent breathing motions are present in stellar populations of all ages in the model, with the strongest motions in the young stellar population, and weakest in the old one.} \item{Using \gaia\ DR2 with complementary age data from \citet{SandersandDas2018}, we showed that breathing motions are present for all ages in the Milky Way too.
-The amplitude of the breathing motions decreases with stellar age, as in the simulation model.
-This behaviour is consistent with spirals being the driving mechanism of breathing modes.} \item{The bending motions in the Milky Way are very similar at all heights, which argues for a more distant source of these motions (e.g. satellite interactions, the bar, or the warp), rather than spirals.
-Moreover, the bending motions appear barely affected by the stellar age.} \end{itemize}
+Since \gaia\ DR2 also exhibits this increasing breathing amplitude with height, it implies that the Milky Way's spirals are also vertically extended.} \item{Prominent breathing motions are present in stellar populations of all ages in the model, with the strongest motions in the young stellar population, and weakest in the old one.} \item{Using \gaia\ DR2 with complementary age data from \citet{SandersandDas2018}, we showed that the location near the Solar Neighbourhood with the smallest biases shows significant, strong breathing motions for all ages.
+In addition, the amplitude of the breathing motions varies with stellar age, with the oldest population displaying the weakest breathing amplitude (when compared with the intermediate and the young population, at $2.8-3.1\sigma$).
+The difference between the young and intermediate age populations is smaller but less statistically significant ($1.8\sigma$).
+This behaviour is similar to the trend shown in the simulation model and is consistent with spirals being the driving mechanism of breathing modes.} \end{itemize}

-The resemblance in the height and age variation of the amplitude of breathing velocity, in the star-forming model and in the \gaia\ DR2 data, indicates that the observed breathing modes in the Milky Way are likely to be excited by spiral density waves.
+The resemblance in the height and age variation of the amplitude of breathing velocity, in the star-forming model and in the location in the Milky Way showing prominent breathing motions from the \gaia\ DR2 dataset indicates that the observed breathing motions in the Milky Way are likely to be excited by spiral density waves.
+Due to the limited coverage and uncertainties in the \gaia\ parallax, we have restricted to the Solar Neighbourhood our search for breathing motions, but with the upcoming \gaia\ DR3, there will be a larger number of stars allowing us to improve the statistics in the Solar Neighbourhood.